alias1506/WhatsSend/README.md

 ## 🌟 Features

 - ✨ **Modern UI/UX** - WhatsApp-inspired design with responsive layout
+- 🏳️ **Smart Country Selector** - 3D-styled dropdown that auto-appends country codes
-- 📱 **Bulk Messaging** - Send messages to multiple contacts simultaneously
+- 📱 **Multi-Number Support** - Send to multiple contacts at once (comma-separated)
+- 🔒 **Smart Validation** - Input field restricts typing to numbers and commas only
 - 🔄 **Message Repetition** - Configure how many times to send each message
 - ⏱️ **Smart Delays** - Customizable delays between messages to avoid spam detection
 - 😊 **Emoji Support** - Built-in emoji picker for expressive messaging
 - 🌐 **Network Access** - Access the app from any device on your local network
-- 🔒 **Session Persistence** - Stay logged in to WhatsApp Web across sessions
 - 📊 **Real-time Status** - Get instant feedback on message delivery status

 ## 🚀 Quick Start